Thanks, Awards and Recognition

 These recognise and reward the work that our volunteers do which is over and beyond their roles in Girlguiding Hertfordshire.
 Each nominee for a County Award should be proposed and seconded by members of Girlguiding Hertfordshire and approved by the appropriate commissioner, who must not be either the proposer or seconder and not related to any party.

-The nomination process for 2019 has now closed.
+The nomination process is currently closed.

 County Thanks Certificate